cscart/docs/user_guide/manage_products/categories/index.rst

 *	Add individual categories (the **+** button) or several categories at a time (the **Bulk category addition** link under the gear button).
 *	Change attributes per category or simultaneously for several categories:

-	*	To change attributes per category, hover the mouse pointer over a category and click the apperared gear button.
+	*	To change attributes per category, hover the mouse pointer over a category and click the appearing gear button.
 Choose **Edit**.
 	*	To change attributes simultaneously for several categories, tick the checkboxes of the desired categories, click the gear button in the upper right part of the page, and choose **Edit selected**.

 *	Delete categories:

-	*	To delete a particular category, hover the mouse pointer over this category and click the apperared gear button.
+	*	To delete a particular category, hover the mouse pointer over this category and click the appearing gear button.
 Choose **Delete**.
 	*	To delete several categories simultaneously, tick the checkboxes of the desired categories, click the gear button in the upper right part of the page, and choose **Delete selected**.

 .. warning::